 There are a lot of species of acacia worldwide which is why you can find an acacia tree almost anywhere, mainly in the Pacific Islands, Australia, Africa, and the Pacific Rim.

-Acacia is a very hard wood with a density of 770 kg, like the Acacia Nilotica, commonly used for furniture.
-Hence, some species grow fat thorns which are then turned into souvenirs and materials for jewelry.
+Acacia, such as Acacia Nilotica, is a remarkably dense and hard wood with a density of 770 kg, making it a popular choice for furniture.
+Interestingly, certain Acacia species produce large thorns, which are creatively transformed into souvenirs and used as materials for jewelry.

 Native to Australia, the acacia tree grew to become more popular globally.
 This beautiful wood has become valuable for various products like ship posts, cogs, furniture, and tree nails.